zlogic/cybervision/gpu.md

 In macOS, download the [glslang](https://github.com/KhronosGroup/glslang) compiler from [Homebrew](https://formulae.brew.sh/formula/glslang).

-In Ubuntu, install the `glslang-tools` paskage.
+In Ubuntu, install the `glslang-tools` package.

 Compile the shader and convert it into a C source that can be embedded into the binary by building the `shaders` CMake target: